A Message from the Director, Division of Thoracic Surgery, Stamford Hospital

 For patients with benign diseases of the esophagus, we work closely with gastroenterologists who specialize in gastroesophageal reflux and abnormalities of the esophageal lining.
 The overwhelming majority of operations can be performed in a minimally-invasive format, using small incisions through the abdomen.

 Your hospital stay will be overseen 24/7 by a cohesive team of board-certified thoracic surgeons, specialized anesthesiologists, cardiothoracic physician assistants, surgical residents, and physical therapists.
 Most importantly, our nurses are Magnet-certified, and units are specialized to provide care for thoracic surgical patients.
-The hospital is newly constructed, all rooms are private and spacious, and family is welcome.
-All are equipped with a dedicated bathroom and shower.

 Areas of expertise and thoracic conditions treated

 - Minimally-invasive surgery including the DaVinci Xi robotic platform

 - Special expertise in multifocal and locally-advanced malignancies

 - Curative options for marginally-operable and inoperable patients, to include sublobar resection, stereotactic body radiation therapy (CyberKnife), and microwave ablation